cedalo/streamsheets-documentation/source/functions/text/code.rst

    * - Text
      - A string for which to return the code of its first character.
    * - CharacterSet
      - Optional.
 A string which specifies the character set to use for converting the character.
-Following two sets are currently supported: 'ansi' alias 'cp1252' and 'mac' alias 'roman'.
+Only the 'ansi' alias 'cp1252' set is currently supported.
 If no character-set is specified 'ansi' is used by default.

 **Return Value**